kingaa/vissched/README.md

 ```
 perl visparse.pl input.csv | ./vissched --ntries=100 --nbest=3 --output=out
 ```
-will result (after some time) in three CSV files, "out1.csv", "out2.csv", "out3.csv", which contain, respectively, the best, 2^nd^ best, and 3^rd^ best solutions found out of the 100 trials.
+will result (after some time) in three CSV files, `out1.csv`, `out2.csv`, `out3.csv`, which contain, respectively, the best, 2nd best, and 3rd best solutions found out of the 100 trials.

-For details of the algorithm, which contains some adjustable parameters, consult the C code in file "vissched.c".
+For details of the algorithm, which contains some adjustable parameters, consult the C code in file `vissched.c`.
 **Kindly direct questions, bug reports, and suggestions for improvements to the author, @kingaa via the [Issues facility](https://github.com/kingaa/vissched/issues).**